hummingbot/hummingbot-site/docs/blog/posts/academy-common-hallmarks-of-successful-miners/index.md

 *by Kyle Mizui*

-**Disclaimer:** The content of this article is provided by our blog contributor Kyle Mizui and does not represent the views of CoinAlpha Inc./Hummingbot.
-The content below does NOT constitute investment, financial, legal, or tax advice, nor does any of the information contained on this article constitute a recommendation, solicitation, or offer to buy or sell any digital assets, securities, options, or other financial instruments or other assets, or to provide any investment advice or service.

-Hummingbot has a [leaderboard](https://miner.hummingbot.io/leaderboard?ref=blog.hummingbot.org) that tracks the highest-paid miners on the platform.
+Hummingbot Miner has a [leaderboard](https://miner.hummingbot.io/leaderboard) that tracks the highest-paid miners on the platform.
 You must be wondering, what are the top miners doing that is earning them thousands of dollars a week?
 This piece is a result of discussions with some of the miners who are in the Eagle Club, and we hope it unveils some of the things profitable miners do.

+**1.* Picking Pairs**
+**2. Managing Inventory Risks**
+**3. Setting up guardrails**
+**4. Constant experimentation**
+**5. Joining a community**

 <!-- more -->

-### **1. Picking Pairs**
-### **2. Managing Inventory Risks**
-### **3. Setting up guardrails**
-### **4. Constant experimentation**
-### **5. Joining a community**

 ### **1. Picking Pairs**